GSA-TTS/cg-logshipper/TROUBLESHOOTING.md

     interval_sec 60

 By default, logs sent by the logshipper are not associated with a particular entity!

-TODO: try adding an entity.guid as described in https://docs.newrelic.com/docs/new-relic-solutions/new-relic-one/core-concepts/what-entity-new-relic/#entity-synthesis and document that.
+**TODO**: try adding an entity.guid as described in https://docs.newrelic.com/docs/new-relic-solutions/new-relic-one/core-concepts/what-entity-new-relic/#entity-synthesis and document that.

 ### Might it be the egress proxy?